 What is TEFL?

 TEFL stands for Teaching English as a Foreign Language.
 You become TEFL qualified by taking a short course which is either completed online at your own pace or face-to-face with an expert tutor training you as you go.
-There are also full time intensive courses available, so it’s a case of choosing the right course to fit in with your lifestyle.
+There is also full-time intensive courses available, so it’s a case of choosing the right course to fit in with your lifestyle.

 TEFL courses are measured in hours, the qualification you get at the end is the same, but it will state the amount of hours of training you have had.
 As with anything, the more training you take, the more opportunities you’ll have once qualified.

 As a TEFL teacher, you’ll teach English to learners all around the world.
 Normally you’ll be on your own in the classroom or with a classroom assistant who speaks the local language, so you don’t have to speak the local language in order to teach abroad (although you’ll pick it up when you arrive – another skill to add to your CV!)